sgregnt/sgregnt.github.io/_pages/about.md

 ## Most recent research projects

-* Topological of Deep Neural Network.
+* Topology of Deep Neural Networks.
 A key insight of topological data analysis is that “data has shape”.
 We study how modern deep neural networks transform shape of data sets, with the goal of shedding light on their breathtaking yet somewhat mysterious effectiveness.